nautobot/nautobot-app-golden-config/docs/admin/install.md

 ## Prerequisites

 - The plugin relies on [`nautobot_plugin_nornir`](https://pypi.org/project/nautobot-plugin-nornir/) to be installed and both plugins to be enabled in your configuration settings.
-- The plugin is compatible with Nautobot 2.0.0 and higher.
+- The latest version of this plugin is compatible with Nautobot 2.0.0 and higher, see [this dedicated page](compatibility_matrix.md) for a full compatibility matrix and the deprecation policy.
 - Databases supported: PostgreSQL, MySQL

-!!! note
-    Please check the [dedicated page](compatibility_matrix.md) for a full compatibility matrix and the deprecation policy.

 ### Access Requirements